How Do You Direct A Child In A Movie About Sexual Abuse?

 Now, with the hindsight of four years, I asked Nélisse Fox's original question about what she hopes the film will achieve when it premieres on HBO this Saturday. "[One in 9 girls experience child sexual abuse in the United States] — I read that not long ago, and I was really shocked," she said.
 "When you walk down the street, maybe there’s a lot of people that got abused — we don't know.
 I think that by watching this movie, and by watching what Jennifer did, they can open up more.
 And it’s really something hard to do, but they can talk to therapists and to parents, and friends.
 It would change a lot."

 Based on the filmmaker's own story, THE TALE is an investigation into one woman's memory as she is forced to re-examine her first sexual relationship and the stories we tell ourselves in order to survive.
-THE TALE will also be available on HBO NOW, HBO GO, HBO On Demand from May 26th onwards.
+THE TALE will also be available in the US on HBO NOW, HBO GO, HBO On Demand from May 26th onwards.
+It will be shown on Sky Atlantic in the UK (date TBC).
 More info and full list of nonprofit partners can be found at thetalemovie.com.

 Advertisement